-Conservation Area Character Appraisal The blocks to the immediate north, beyond London Road, were built to Playfair's design intermittently between 1820 and the 1880s.
+The blocks to the immediate north, beyond London Road, were built to Playfair's design intermittently between 1820 and the 1880s.
 Feuing of the mid-level stances was not complete until the 1880s.
 The lower levels were never fully taken up and were given over to railway and other developments.

-In 1825 on the south side of the Hill, Thomas Hamilton designed a new building for the Royal High School in a pure Greek Revival style to mimic the Propylaea in Athens, which serves as the entrance to the Acropolis.
+On the south side of the Hill, Thomas Hamilton in 1825 designed a new building for the Royal High School in a pure Greek Revival style.
 The summit of the Hill attracted a collection of monuments: to Nelson by Robert Burn (1807), Robert Burns by Hamilton (1830), Dugald Stewart by Playfair (1831), and most conspicuously, the National Monument, an incomplete replica of the Parthenon, erected in 1829 to a design by Cockerell and executed by Playfair, who had already topped the hill with his diminutive Greek observatory (1818).
-The relationship between the Royal High School (Propylaea) and the National Monument (Parthenon) creates part of the unique composition.
 The Calton skyline, embellished with this distinguished ensemble of monuments, enhanced Edinburgh's identity as the Athens of the North.

 In 1936, the prisons on Regent Road were replaced by the monumental St Andrews House.

-The hill is surrounded by a triangle of roads; Waterloo/Regent Road to the south, London Road/Royal Terrace to the northeast and Leith Street to the north-west.
+The hill is surrounded by a triangle of roads; Waterloo/Regent Road to the south, London Road/Royal Terrace to the north-east and Leith Street to the north-west.

 Waterloo Place forms an eastern extension of Princes Street, its entrance marked by the western elevation of the first buildings in the street - designed as a matching pair with their ionic pilastered porticos forming a gateway to Waterloo Place.
 The north and south elevations of the first part of the street are closely lined by late Georgian buildings built in the classical style.
-Conservation Area Character Appraisal These are followed by Stevenson's Bridge over the Calton ravine, with the Old Calton burial ground and St Andrew's House to the south.
+These are followed by Stevenson's Bridge over the Calton ravine, with the Old Calton burial ground and St Andrew's House to the south.
 Beyond St Andrew's House the road skirts the slopes of Calton Hill and opens up views across the eastern part of the Old Town to Salisbury Crags, with the Old Royal High School to the north.

 Royal and Regent Terrace exploit the topography of the site and consist of two long outward facing terraces linked at an acute angle.
-Royal Terrace facing to the north, with views out to the Forth, is an imposing street, consisting of a 1181ft (360m) row of forty terraced houses with Corinthian and Ionic colonnades.
+Royal Terrace facing to the north, with views out to the Forth, is an imposing street, consisting of a 360 metre row of forty terraced houses with Corinthian and Ionic colonnades.
 These buildings are of a conception and scale unmatched anywhere else in Edinburgh.
-To the south, is the only slightly less grand 984ft (300m) stretch of Regent Terrace, linked to Royal Terrace by Calton Terrace.
+To the south, is the only slightly less grand 300 metre stretch of Regent Terrace, linked to Royal Terrace by Calton Terrace.
 It is built along a natural contour line, maximising long views and the picturesque qualities of the site.
 To the north of Royal Terrace are the rectilinear city blocks of Leopold Place, Hillside Crescent and Eglinton Crescent, radiating back from London Road.

 Although retaining substantial residential use, this area has also attracted prestigious offices such as consulates, while a significant portion of Royal Terrace is in hotel use, often involving merging adjacent properties.